awsdocs/amazon-route53-docs/doc_source/domain-click-email-link.md

 + You're changing the email address for a domain that is already registered with Amazon Route 53

-+ You're changing the email address for a domain that you're transferring to Amazon Route 53
++ You're changing the email address for a domain that you're transferring to Route 53

 If you don't have access to the email address that is currently associated with the registrant contact for your domain \(or to the old email address, if you're changing the email address for the registrant contact\), see [Updating the Email Address for a Domain When You Can't Access Email at the Old Address](domain-update-contacts.md#domain-update-contacts-change-email-form)\.